basecamp/snapback_cache/README.md

 2) Add a cache variable with the options set:

 ```
-var pageCache = SnapbackCache({
+var snapbackCache = SnapbackCache({
      bodySelector: "#recordings",
    })
 ```

-3) Call pageCache.cacheCurrentPage() whenever you need to, and magically when people return to that url, the cache will do the rest.
+3) Call pageCsnapbackche.cacheCurrentPage() whenever you need to, and magically when people return to that url, the cache will do the rest.

 Feedback